nexe/nexe/README.md

 Additional files or resources can be added to the binary by passing `-r "glob/pattern/**/*"`.
 These included files can be read in the application by using `fs.readFile` or `fs.readFileSync`.

-## Compiling the nexe Executable sdf sdf sdfsdf sdfsdf
+## Compiling the nexe Executable sdf sdf sdfsdf sdfsdfsdfsdf

 By default `nexe` will attempt to download a pre-built executable.
 These are listed on the [releases page](https://github.com/nexe/nexe/releases/tag/v3.3.3).
 The exact version you want may be unavailable or you may want to customize what is built.
 See `nexe --help` for a list of options available when passing the [`--build`](#build-boolean) option.
 You will also need to ensure your environment is setup to [build node](https://github.com/nodejs/node/blob/master/BUILDING.md).
 Note: the `python` binary in your path should be an acceptable version of python 2. eg. Systems that have python 2 will need to create a [symlink](https://github.com/nexe/nexe/issues/354#issuecomment-319874486).